-Literal or Figurative
+Literal or Figurative?

-When a word is used in its actual or real “sense,” we say it is literal.
-On the other hand, a term may be used in a “sense” other than the literal one; we then conclude that the sense is figurative.
+When a word is used in its actual or real sense, we say it is literal.
+On the other hand, a term may be used in a sense other than the literal one.
+We then conclude that the sense is figurative.

 It is most important that the serious Bible student learn to discriminate between the literal and figurative senses of words in their respective settings.
-E. W. Bullinger, in his massive work on this subject, suggested that more than 500 different varieties of figures of speech are known (Figures of Speech in the Bible, Grand Rapids: Baker, 1968, p. ix).
+E. W. Bullinger, in his massive work on this subject, suggested that more than 500 different varieties of figures of speech are known (1968, ix).

 A failure to appreciate this reality can lead to disastrous consequences in religion.
 The Jews did not recognize the Savior’s figurative use of “temple” when he said, “destroy this temple, and in three days I will raise it up” (Jn.
 2:19).
-In this case, “temple” referred to his body, and the resurrection thereof from the grave.
+In this case, “temple” referred to his body and the resurrection thereof from the grave.
 Their lack of understanding resulted in a false charge against the Lord at the time of his trial (cf. Mt.
 26:61; 27:40).

-Absolute or Relative
+Absolute or Relative?

-God is said to be a being of “goodness.”
+God is said to be a being of goodness.
 “Good and upright is the Lord” (Psa.
-25:8; cf. 34:8; 100:5; Nah.
-1:7, etc.).
-God is good in the absolute sense; there is no moral or spiritual blemish in him at all (Hab.
+25:8; cf. Psa.
+34:8; 100:5; Nah.
+1:7).
+God is good in the absolute sense.
+There is no moral or spiritual blemish in him at all (Hab.
 1:13; Jas.
 1:13).

-When a young ruler referred to Christ as “Good Teacher,” the Lord asked, “Why do you call me ‘good’?
-No one is ‘good’ except God” (Mk.
-10:17:18).
-Jesus was stressing that only God is “good” in the ultimate sense of that term; too, he was challenging the young man to evaluate his employment of “good.”
+When a young ruler referred to Christ as “Good Teacher,” the Lord asked, “Why do you call me good?
+No one is good except God” (Mk.
+10:17, 18).
+Jesus was stressing that only God is good in the ultimate sense of that term.
+Too, he was challenging the young man to evaluate his employment of good.
 Was he, by the use of that term in connection with the “Teacher,” willing to concede that Jesus was deity?
 Christ was not denying his own divine nature, as some have alleged.

 On the other hand, Barnabas was designated as a “good man” (Acts 11:24).
-Barnabas was “good” in a relative sense, i.e., compared to many of his generation.
+Barnabas was good in a relative sense, i.e., compared to many of his generation.
 He was exceptional in character.
-But he was not “good” to the extent that God is good.
+But he was not good to the extent that God is good.

 Paul contended that there is “none righteous, no, not one” (Rom.
 3:10).
 And yet Peter referred to Abraham’s nephew as “righteous Lot” (2 Pet.
 2:7; cf. Acts 10:22).
 Do the Scriptures conflict?
 They do not.
-No one, aside from deity, is righteous in the complete sense; Lot was righteous relatively — as he stood in contrast to the men of Sodom among whom he lived.
+No one, aside from deity, is righteous in the complete sense.
+Lot was righteous relatively — as he stood in contrast to the men of Sodom among whom he lived.

 When Christ sought to encourage the disciples to persevere in prayer (Mt.
 7:7ff), he gave three illustrations of how fathers generally exercised care with regard to their children.
-If the youngster was hungry, and asked for bread, the benevolent father would not taunt the child by giving him a stone.
-Similarly such would be the case with reference to an “egg” or a “fish.”
+If the youngster was hungry and asked for bread, the benevolent father would not taunt the child by giving him a stone.
+Similarly such would be the case with reference to an egg or a fish.
 The Lord then said,

-The Master was not suggesting that the disciples were “evil” in an absolute sense (as Satan is — cf. Mt.
-6:13), but, compared to God, even the best of men are “evil.”
+The Master was not suggesting that the disciples were evil in an absolute sense (as Satan is — cf. Mt.
+6:13), but compared to God, even the best of men are evil.

 Though no Christian is void of sin (Rom.
 3:23; 1 Jn.
 1:8), there are those in society who have dredged deep into wickedness, who are unrestrained in their rebellion, hence, are “evil” in an accentuated way.
 Paul could wish, therefore, that he and his companions might be delivered from “evil men” (2 Thes.
 3:3), without claiming moral perfection for themselves.

-An “idiom” is an unusual form of expression that is common to a particular culture or language.
+An idiom is an unusual form of expression that is common to a particular culture or language.
 An American idiom, for example, is “on the ball,” as in, “That guy is really on the ball.”

 The Bible contains certain idiomatic modes of expression with which the serious student needs to be familiar.
 A couple of examples will suffice to illustrate the point.